2014 marked its 50th anniversary:

 [°] “SPIRITI, Guido, advertising expert, manager Studio 37 Pubblicità Milano; b.
 16 May 1911 Milano; Ancest. father trade unionist; Educ. commercial college; Career: after the war with Pirelli and Franck (advertising assistant), since 1946 advertising development for clothing, leather goods and shoes; Publ. contributor to “Milano ha cinquant’anni” and “Novus”; Awards: Rizzoli Prize, Gold Medal for advertising FIP; Member: Associazione Tecnici Pubblicitario, Elenco speciale stampa, Periodica dell’Ass.
 Italiana Giornalisti; A. Viale Piceno, 19, Milano/Italy.” [from ‘WHO’S WHO in the Common Market’s Press and Advertising‘, 1965 – p.
 465]

-[°°°] further researches in historical archives in Milan led me recently to discover these official data: ‘Studio 37 Pubblicità’ di Brancaleon Luigi (who in 1964-66 participated in numerous delegations abroad – USA & Japan – with the management of the famous national newspaper ‘Corriere della Sera’) opened on March 15, 1961, and was located in Piazza Risorgimento, 10 in Milan, then moved on August 1, 1962, to Viale Piceno, 19 (less than 1 km from the previous headquarters), closed on March 31, 1969, and contextually changed its name to ‘Saroglia Studio Pubblicità S.A.S.’ di Saroglia Francesco (born 21/01/1922, lived some 500m from the Studio), but early closed again on March 15, 1971; ‘Woolmark News’, a magazine from International Wool Secretariat HQ Press Office in London, stated in 1964 that Studio 37 Pubblicità in Milan was “the IWS’s advertising agency”.
+[°°°] further researches in historical archives in Milan led me recently to discover these official data: ‘Studio 37 Pubblicità’ di Brancaleon Luigi (who in 1964-66 participated in numerous delegations abroad – USA & Japan – with the management of the famous national newspaper ‘Corriere della Sera’) opened on March 15, 1961, and was located in Piazza Risorgimento, 10 in Milan, then moved on August 1, 1962, to Viale Piceno, 19 (less than 1 km from the previous headquarters), closed on March 31, 1969 (four weeks after Spiriti’s death), and contextually changed its name to ‘Saroglia Studio Pubblicità S.A.S.’ di Saroglia Francesco (born 21/01/1922, lived some 500m from the Studio), but early closed again on March 15, 1971; ‘Woolmark News’, a magazine from International Wool Secretariat HQ Press Office in London, stated in 1964 that Studio 37 Pubblicità in Milan was “the IWS’s advertising agency”.

 [b] ‘Domus’, n° 430, Sept.
 1965